Promoting land-use management and more sustainable energy production in the South Caucasus

 Title: Management of natural resources and safeguarding of ecosystem services for sustainable rural development in the South Caucasus (ECOserve)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Armenia: Ministry of Territorial Administration and Development (MoTAD), Azerbaijan: Ministry of Agriculture (MoA), Georgia: Ministry of Environmental Protection and Agriculture (MoEPA)
+Lead executing agencies: Ministry of Territorial Administration and Infrastructure of Armenia, Ministry of Agriculture of the Republic of Azerbaijan, Ministry of Environment Protection and Agriculture of Georgia